 So, I just botched a firmware update on one of my PowerLine couplers.
 The model I had trouble with is a TP-Link TL-PA4020P.
 However, this quick guide should work with pretty much any Atheros-based PLC device.
+It was confirmed working on at least a TL-WPA4220 as well.

 Steps to Reproduce